Invasion of Privacy

 Invasion of privacy is a legal concept dealing with intrusion into an individual’s private life.
 It is a tort that allows the person whose privacy was invaded to file a lawsuit against the person intruding upon his or her privacy.
 Laws governing the right to privacy do not treat all people the same, however, as public figures, such as politicians, are commonly not afforded the same rights of privacy as laypeople.
-To explore this concept, consider the invasion of privacy definition.
+To explore this concept, consider the following invasion of privacy definition.

 Definition of Invasion of Privacy

 - noun.
 An intrusion on the right to be left alone, or the right to be free from publicity.

 What is Invasion of Privacy